Benign prostatic hyperplasia

 hesitancy, frequency, and incomplete emptying of the bladder

 An enlarged prostate may also be incidentally found on imaging of the pelvis or on digital rectal exam.

-The international prostate symptom score (IPSS) is an 8 question (7 symptom questions + 1 quality of life question) scoring system used in assessing clinical severity, tracking symptoms, and aiding management in benign prostatic hyperplasia.
+The international prostate symptom score (IPSS) is an 8 question (7 symptom questions + 1 quality of life question) scoring system used in assessing clinical severity, tracking symptoms, and aiding management of benign prostatic hyperplasia.

 Benign prostatic hyperplasia is due to a combination of stromal and glandular hyperplasia, predominantly of the transition zone** (as opposed to prostate cancer which typically originates in the peripheral zone).

-Androgens (DHT and testosterone) are necessary for the development of BPH but are not the direct cause for the hyperplasia.
+Androgens (DHT and testosterone) are necessary for the development of benign prostatic hyperplasia but are not the direct cause for the hyperplasia.